Why Cross-Border Fund Domiciles are Transforming into Fund Management Hubs

 - Common Reporting Standards as the global response to US FATCA, with the aim of combatting cross-jurisdictional tax evasion; and

-- Form PF / Annex IV / MiFID 2 / Solvency 2 providing greater access to information for regulators and investors.
+- Form PF / Annex IV / MiFID 2 / Solvency 2 provides greater access to information for regulators and investors.

 In conjunction with these supranational initiatives, Brexit is having a profound impact on the Fund Management industry, even before the UK formally withdraws from the EU on 1st Jan 2021.

-With the FCA no longer having a significant sway on the direction of European Fund Management regulation the path is clear for the European Securities and Markets Association (“ESMA”) to promote a more Franco-German agenda.
-As part of this new direction we have seen increased pressure on British Overseas Territories such as Cayman / Bermuda / BVI / Isle of Man / Jersey / Guernsey which make up the bulk of the “offshore” alternative investment domiciling jurisdictions.
+With the FCA no longer having a significant sway on the direction of European Fund Management regulation, the path is clear for the European Securities and Markets Association (“ESMA”) to promote a more Franco-German agenda.
+As part of this new direction, we have seen increased pressure on British Overseas Territories such as Cayman, Bermuda, BVI, Isle of Man, Jersey, and Guernsey which make up the bulk of the “offshore” alternative investment domiciling jurisdictions.
 The ESMA agenda is being felt far beyond the EU.